FREE CASE REVIEW

 A vehicle owner may pursue a diminished value claim in Florida when the other party is at fault for the accident.
 In order to prove liability, there must be evidence that the other party knowingly took part in negligent or reckless driving.

-If you were at fault for the collision in Georgia, your insurance company must compensate you for the diminished value of your vehicle.
+If you were at fault for the collision, your insurance company must compensate you for the diminished value of your vehicle.
 They should not raise your insurance rates as a result.

 The best way to get the compensation you need is to hire an experienced diminished value lawyer.